-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again the minimum requirement on rapid re-housing programs.
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again

+The ESG program requires each local CoC to have a rapid-rehousing program and encourages local CoC's to spend more than the minimum requirement on rapid re-housing programs.
 Rapid re-housing focuses on quickly moving households out of homelessness and into permanent housing.
 Rapid re-housing has the potential to decrease the length of time participants spend homeless, lessening the strain on the shelter system.
 Case management and other voluntary services provided along with rental subsidies may stabilize families so that they can maintain rent payments after rental assistance ends.